yuvalmGS/gigaspaces-wiki-jekyll/xap97net/query-template-matching.markdown

 We've indicated that `-1` should be treated as `null` when performing template matching, and initialized age to `-1` so users of Person class need not set it explicitly whenever they use it.
 For more information refer to [Object Metadata](./poco-metadata.html).

 {% note%}
-Properties of primitive types are implicitly boxed when stored in the space and unboxed when reconstructed to a POCO.
+Properties of primitive types are implicitly boxed when stored in the space and unboxed when reconstructed to a PONO.
 It is highly recommended to use the  primitive wrapper classes instead of primitives to simplify the code and avoid user errors.
 {%endnote%}